irmen/raycaster/Readme.md

-# Raycaster engine in Python
+# Raycaster engine in Python and Kotlin/JVM

-This is an attempt at a Python 3 implementation of a classic raycaster.
+This is an attempt to create a classic raycaster engine.
 Think original DOS Wolfenstein.
 However, this version also has a texture mapped floor and ceiling, something that Wolfenstein lacked!

+* There is a Python 3 and a Kotlin/JVM implementation of the same engine *

-Run this with any recent Python 3 version (tip: use Pypy for a huge performance boost):
+Run this with any recent Python 3 version (use Pypy for a huge performance boost):

     python -m pyraycaster